 The new system will put the needs of children and young people at its heart.
 To do that, it needs to enable their voices to be heard and influence decisions that are made about them, as individuals and as a group.
 They need empowerment to use their voice, and connection with others with similar experiences.

-This is what the establishment of an independent youth connect and advocacy service is all about - giving children and young people in care a voice and a community to belong to.
+This is what the establishment of VOYCE – Whakarongo Mai, an independent connection and advocacy service is all about - giving children and young people in care a voice and a community to belong to.
 The name VOYCE - Whakarongo Mai stands for ‘Voice of the Young and Care Experienced - Listen to me’, and represents the need for children and young people in care to be heard and their voices kept at the centre of all decisions made about them.

 The service will be operational by 1 April 2017, however there will be a phased implementation over four years to establish the service, build capacity and provide a platform for longer term development and innovation strategy.
 It's expected that by 2019/2020 the service will have an established profile with a national centre in Auckland, and regional hubs throughout the country.